IMT-TAF-UE-H/BE-Beasties/README.md

 ├── .gitattributes                     Used to adjust how Git handles changes to certain files, ensuring consistent behavior for all contributors
-├── .gitignore                         Text file that tells Git which files or directories to ignore in a project ├── .github/                           Used by GitHub review management and CI/CD workflows when available │   └── CODEOWNERS                     Detail which team-member has to review which changes ├── docs/                              All GitHub and project documentation │   ├── assignment.pdf                 Project global assignment │   ├── CONTRIBUTING.md                Explains how to contribute to the project, by respecting some rules
+├── .gitignore                         Text file that tells Git which files or directories to ignore in a project ├── .github/                           Used by GitHub review management and CI/CD workflows when available │   ├── configure
+│   ├── CODEOWNERS                     Detail which team-member has to review which changes │   └── workflows/                     All GitHub CI/CD workflows performed my GitHub Actions │       └── c-cpp.yml                  GitHub Action workflow that checks that code can compile correctly before approving pull requests
+├── docs/                              All GitHub and project documentation │   ├── assignment.pdf                 Project global assignment
+│   ├── CONTRIBUTING.md                Explains how to contribute to the project, by respecting some rules